Bookkeeping for law firms: Essential accounting practices for compliance & clarity

 The accounting practices that protect law firms are not optional refinements.
 They are professional obligations that affect your license, your reputation, and your clients' interests.

-Trust account management, proper revenue recognition, matter-based tracking, and compliance documentation form the foundation of law firm bookkeeping.
-Getting these right demonstrates the same professional competence you bring to legal work.
+Trust account management, proper revenue recognition, matter-based tracking, and compliance documentation form the foundation every legal practice needs.
+Getting these right is not just about avoiding disciplinary action.
+It is about demonstrating the same standard of care in your finances that you bring to your clients' legal matters.

 Suggested Readings